-This article describes how to block end user to use third party VPN services.
+This article describes how to block an end user from using third-party VPN services.

 FortiOs.

-To block the third-party VPNs, set the category 'Proxy' and the signatures, 'IKE' and 'ISAKMP' to Block in application control.
+To block the third-party VPNs, set the category 'Proxy' and the signatures, 'IKE' and 'ISAKMP' to Block in application control, this should block most VPNs.

 PPTP, L2TP signature falls under proxy category so it will cover VPN using those protocols.